6:00 pm EST

 - #415 "Ruff Needs His Herring Checked" [TV-Y]

-- Ruff has finally lost it!
-He's hearing a voice that no one else can hear.
-Even stranger, the voice is telling him to bake cookies to woo Charlene, the poodle next door.
-Ruff's sanity is at stake as he sends Isaac and Liza to meet with an audiologist to find out everything they can about hearing.
-And just in case the voice is right about the cookies, he sends Sterling and Brian to a cookie company!
+- Ruff hears a voice telling him to bake cookies to woo Charlene, the poodle next door.
+Isaac and Liza meet with an audiologist and Sterling and Brian visit a cookie company!
 [High-Definition]

 - Kentucky Tonight